-- Risk concentration in product type: Whilst the Company has in recent years increased its investment in its portfolio of corporate and sovereign bonds, the Company's investments remain primarily in term deposits.
+- Risk concentration in product type: Whilst the Company has in recent years increased its investment in its portfolio of corporate and sovereign bonds, during the reported period the Company's investments remain primarily in deposits.
 Therefore, the Company does have a concentration in terms of product type.
-This concentration does not impact the Company's ability to generate cash in times of stress, as the asset classes employed are quite liquid. - Risk concentration in maturity: As the Company short matches assets to cover some longer tail technical reserve payments there exists a certain level of concentration in shorter maturity assets.
-However, this is a prudent policy with respect to liquidity and is aligned to LeasePlan Corporation group policy.
+This concentration does not impact the Company's ability to generate cash in times of stress, as the asset classes employed are highly liquid. - Risk concentration in maturity: As the Company short-matches assets to cover some longer tail technical reserve payments, there exists a certain level of concentration in shorter maturity assets.
+However, this is considered to be a prudent policy with respect to liquidity.
 In addition, the Company has minimum acceptable credit ratings (investment grade or higher) and concentration risk limits in place which set the maximum allowable exposure by credit institution. - Risk concentration in provider: This can arise as a result of dependency on a few providers of liquidity stemming from concentrated counterparty default risk.
 The Company has counterparty risk limits in place which restrict the concentration risk with any one counterparty.